20 Great Slow Cooker Recipes to Set And Forget

 Slow Cooker Barbacoa Beef

+The crockpot is perfect for barbacoa beef.
 You can pile this tender, succulent meat into a taco, roll it into enchiladas or burritos, or use it to make quesadillas.
 It also can be turned into a terrific chili.

 Slow Cooker Barbecue Pulled Pork on serving platter.

-Slow Cooker Barbecue Pulled Pork Loin
+Slow Cooker BBQ Pulled Pork Loin

 You'll be super happy with how tender a pork loin can get in the slow cooker.
 It gets to a fall-apart texture, ready to be piled on some mashed potatoes or maybe grits.
 The barbecue sauce adds loads of flavor.